codeforcash/croupier/RULES.md

 ### Betting on behalf of someone else

-Anyone may enter a snipe on behalf of any other Keybase identity using this betting format:
+Anyone may enter a round on behalf of any other Keybase identity using this betting format:
 `+0.01XLM@croupier for:keybaseusername`.

 ### Maximum Pot Size

 Pot sizes are limited to 20,000 XLM.
 The reason for this is to comply with legislation that limits sweepstakes sizes as well as legislation that requires certain sweepstakes prizes to be bonded.

+### Viewing Round Details and Historical Results

+There is not yet an API for this but we plan to make one available in the future.
+For now, please direct inquiries regarding round histories to team@codefor.cash.

 ## Disclaimers and legal ideas